Local Government Reorganisation (LGR)

 Public engagement

-Until 14 September 2025, local people are able to complete an online survey to help us understand what matters most to people and ensure that any future changes reflect the needs and priorities of our communities.
-The views of people shared in this survey will feed into the development of final proposals, which must be submitted to government by 28 November 2025.
-You can find out more about this here.
+Local people were able to complete an online survey to help us understand what matters most to people and ensure that any future changes reflect the needs and priorities of our communities.
+The views of people shared in this survey fed into the development of this final proposal.

 News and updates